awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 - All Enterprise configuration elements are commented out so that it defaults to Open Source edition.
 - Acme Let's Encrypt TLS certificates are disabled and custom TLS certificates are enabled.
 This allows deployment to a server that only has an IP address, a local network DNS name or an EC2 default domain name.
 - All non-TLS ports and endpoints are disabled.
-- Postgres is selected as the database, instead of Cockroach, so that this component can be easily deployed to many different architectures.
-Cockroach only supports **amd64** architecture.
 - Versioned image tags are used instead of just **latest** tags.
 These versioned tags are the most recently tested combination.
 The **latest** tags do not always support as many architectures as formal releases do.

 These default settings likely facilitate minimal effort in deploying this component to your Greengrass core device.